Nurzhan Subkhanberdin: Ermūhamet Ertısbaev interview

 In 2004, when Interfax interviewed Ermūhamet Ertısbaev in November 2004, he referred Subkhanberdin as "Kazakh Khodorkovsky."
 Ertısbaev, speaking in favor of legislation that would limit the abilities of "various elite groups" to influence politics through lobbying, told Interfax that "in the transition period, in the post-Soviet area, any attempt from the oligarchs to influence... the president, the Parliament and the government can result in serious political cataclysms."
 Critics, such as reporters for Respublika, said the government's de-monopolization campaign would give Kazakhstanis a chance "to see how the government will put monopolists and their protectors from the head of state's inner circle in their place."

-Meridian Capital controversy
+Meridian

-In November 2017 the Organized Crime and Corruption Reporting Project (OCCRP) published an investigation into Meridian Capital based on the Paradise Papers leak.
-According to the OCCRP findings, in 2006 Subkhanberdin was the largest single shareholder of Meridian Capital with a 25% stake.
+In November 2017 the OCCRP published an investigation into Meridian based on the Paradise Papers leak.
+According to the OCCRP findings, in 2006 Subkhanberdin was the largest single shareholder of Meridian with a 25% stake.

-The OCCRP investigation revealed that Meridian Capital had easy access to money from Kazkommertsbank and that “they used a large portion of deposits to fund project after project.
-This enabled them to grow quickly, and at little risk to themselves.
-According to an email from a central bank official, whenever a project failed, the bank owners and executives – who were also Meridian’s owners – would dump the losses onto the bank’s balance sheets.”
-This practice resulted in a large portfolio of non-performing loans that generated colossal losses for Kazkommertsbank, with the bank requiring a US$7.5 billion bailout from the Kazakh state in 2017.

-In 2022 the New York Post published an article titled “How shady Kazakh cash is building NYC’s poshest pads” where it described how Meridian Capital invested its money into lavish real estate developments in Manhattan.
-The article quoted Jack Blum, a renowned money laundering and tax evasion expert and former US Senate staff attorney, questioning the legitimacy of Meridian Capital’s funds.
+Meridian Capital is an international investment firm headquartered in Hong Kong with a diversified investment portfolio spanning consumer goods, real estate and hospitality; as well as a strategic global investments in the natural resources sector.

+Personal life

+Subkhanberdin is married to Zhanar Erzhanovna Abisheva.